Trinity Episcopal Church (Upperville, Virginia)

 Trinity Episcopal Church is a historic Episcopal congregation in Upperville, Meade Parish, Fauquier County, Virginia.
-The principal buildings—church, parish hall, and rectory—are grouped around three sides of an octagonal courtyard, and form the centerpiece of a 35-acre campus.
+The principal buildings—church, parish hall, rectory—were built between 1951 and 1960.
+They are grouped around three sides of an octagonal courtyard, and form the centerpiece of a 35-acre campus.
 The Neo-Norman-style church and rectory are designated primary resources in the Upperville Historic District.
-Several of the church's other buildings are listed as contributing properties to the historic district.
+Several of the church's other buildings are listed as contributing properties in the historic district.

 The current church with its many embellishments was the gift of Upperville residents Paul and Rachel Lambert "Bunny" Mellon.
 They donated it to Meade Parish in memory of Mary Conover Mellon (1904-1946), Paul Mellon's first wife and the mother of their two children, who died suddenly at age 42.
 The new church was dedicated on September 28, 1960.

 History

 The current church was the third built on the site.
 The first church building (1842) was demolished in February 1895, "and a new building was erected on the old foundation."
 By the 1940s, the second church building had extensive termite damage: "In 1948, it was apparent that the existing Episcopal Church building, built in 1895, was in poor condition, and the congregation was in dire need of a new building."
 Stained glass windows from the second church were removed, and later installed in the transepts of the current church.